Paul1nh0/jsh/README.txt

 usage:

+    recommended: disable windows defender anti-virus, for better performance.
+    Run Only inside a virtual machine!!
     ((more instructions are under /automation directory at this repo..))

 install windbg..
 install vs runtime from ms..